-Painful periods often lead to chronic use of painkillers and anti-inflammatories.
+Painful periods often lead to the chronic use of painkillers and anti-inflammatories.
 These pose potential health risks such as liver toxicity, stomach ulcers and increased risk of clotting, heart attack or stroke.

-Naturopathic Medicine Treatment for Period Pain
+Natural Treatment for Period Pain

 Improve Blood Flow

 Castor oil packs, stress reduction, exercise and acupuncture can all be used to improve blood flow to the uterus.